raulbarboz/bedibe/README.md

-# Simple page for thie awesome band called Bedibê
+# Simple page for this awesome band called Bedibê